tweksteen/burst/doc/index.rst

 :class:`Response` objects have the attributes: status, reason, headers, content, readable_content.
-You can use the *preview* method to open a static dump of the response in your favorite $BROWSER.
+You can use the *preview* method to open a static dump of the response in your favorite BROWSER.

 RequestSet
 ----------